awslabs/aws-service-catalog-puppet/docs/source/puppet/execution_modes.rst

 .. note::

     This will require you to bootstrap your spokes again if you bootstrapped your spokes with a version prior to 0.78.0 - which was July 8, 2020.
-    You can use the AWS Codebuild project ``servicecatalog-puppet-bootstrap-spokes-in-ou`` to bootstrap spokes after installing version 0.78.0+
+    You can check the version of the spoke in AWS SSM Parameter store (a parameter named service-catalog-puppet-spoke-version in your home region should be present).
+If you need to bootstrap your spokes again you can bootstrap each in the same way you initially did it otherwise you can use the AWS Codebuild project ``servicecatalog-puppet-bootstrap-spokes-in-ou``

 With spoke the provisioning starts in the puppet account as normal.
 Once a launch with spoke execution mode is found an AWS Codebuild project is triggered in the spoke account to perform the provisioning.
 The framework will run the